mborus/requirements-txt/readme.md

 Inside "cmd.exe", with the still activated virtual directory
 run "start python -m jupyterlab"
 This first opens a new cmd window and then starts Jupyterlab in your browser.
+It keeps the original window open, so if you find any library missing, you can pip install it right away!

 Offline use
 -----------